pingcap/tidb-dev-guide/contribute-to-tidb/write-document.md

     git push -u origin new-branch-name # "-u" is used to track the remote branch from origin
     ```

-5. After all comments are addressed, reply in the PR webpage: "All comments are addressed.
+5. After all comments are addressed, reply on the PR page: "All comments are addressed.
 PTAL."

     "PTAL" is short for "Please take a look".